Unregistered property: FAQs, answered

 There are two main scales of land registry fees, known as scale one and scale two.
 Scale one fees are charged for properties with a value of £120,000 or less, while scale two fees are charged for properties with a value of more than £120,000.

 The land registration fee for scale one properties is £40, while the registration fee for scale two properties is £95.

 In addition to the Land Registry fees, there may also be other costs associated with registering an unregistered property, such as legal fees and surveyor’s fees.
 As a result, it is important to seek professional advice before embarking on the process of registering an unregistered property.

 Can I sell an unregistered property?

-You might be wondering whether you how to sell an unregistered property in the UK.
-The answer is yes, you can, but there are a few things to bear in mind.
+You might be wondering how to sell an unregistered property in the UK.
+It’s possible, but there are a few things to bear in mind.

 The sales process for unregistered land can be complex.
 So, it’s ideal to know as soon as possible to avoid delays later on.
 Especially as there are still approximately 2.9 million unregistered properties!